jambelnet/janet-framework/README.md

 ## Configuration

-All system configuration are described in *System* tag within AppConfig.xml.
+All system configuration are described in *System* tag within *AppConfig.xml*.
 They can manipulated by judo API, but I suggest you doing it, either by editing the XML or by the web UI (*Menu->Settings*).

 ## Hardware & Software Compatibility